ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 For a much better IDE and learning experience, we recommend using the [JupyterLab](https://jupyter.org) IDE.
+For ease of installing JupyterLab and other [Python packages](https://pypi.org/) for your future projects, download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution).
+Miniconda is one of two Python distributions (a collection of Python packages) from [Anaconda](https://www.anaconda.com/).
+By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this Introduction) and [Conda](https://docs.conda.io/en/latest/), the environment and package manager application.
+You will also install other packages that Python and Conda depends on (i.e. packages required for Python and Conda to work) and a small number of other useful packages, according to the [Miniconda website](https://www.anaconda.com/docs/getting-started/miniconda/main).

-For ease of installing JupyterLab and other [Python packages](https://pypi.org/) for your future projects, install the [Miniconda distribution](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution) from [Conda](https://docs.conda.io/en/latest/).
-Once installed, you will see the following applications (screenshot from Windows 10):
+Once installed, you will see the following two applications (screenshot from Windows 10):

 <kbd>
 <img src="./images/miniconda3.png" width="260" alt="Python IDLE">
 </kbd>
 <br><br>

-Open the Anaconda Prompt, which is a command line application for managing your installations and project environments.
+Open Anaconda Prompt, which is a command line application for managing your installations and environments.
 It shows the name of the default environment, which is `base`.
 Enter `conda list` at the prompt:

 <kbd>
 <img src="./images/conda_list.png" width="500" alt="Python IDLE">
 </kbd>
 <br><br>

-This 'conda list' command lists all the Python packages installed in the `base` environment, including `conda`, the environment manager application, and `python`, the Python Interpreter.
+This 'conda list' command lists all the Python packages installed in the `base` environment.

-Why are there so many packages?
-According to the [Miniconda website](https://www.anaconda.com/docs/getting-started/miniconda/main), these are packages `conda` and `python` depend on (i.e. packages that are required for `conda` and `python` to work), and a small number of other useful packages.
+At this point, you may start to realise that installation and setup is a complex process.
+You may also start to wonder what exactly are packages and environments, and why there are so many packages installed by default.

 Missing from this list is JupyterLab, which we need to install.